-The Proposed Charter provides that the Common Stock will have identical rights, powers, preferences and privileges.
+The Proposed Charter, which we will adopt if the Charter Proposal is approved, provides that the Common Stock will have identical rights, powers, preferences and privileges.

 Voting Power

 Except as otherwise required by law or as otherwise provided in any certificate of designation for the preferred stock, the holders of Common Stock possess all voting power for the election of our directors and all other matters requiring stockholder action.
 Holders of Common Stock are entitled to one vote per share on matters to be voted on by stockholders.